Goutte/WordpressBundle/README.md

 ==========

 1. Create your wordpress as usual
-2. Download and include this bundle
+2. Add [this bundle](https://packagist.org/packages/goutte/wordpress-bundle) to your composer.json
-2. Register this bundle in your AppKernel.php
+3. Register this bundle in your AppKernel.php
-3. Configure in app/config.yml
+4. Configure in app/config.yml

     ```yml
     goutte_wordpress: